-We have audited the financial statements of the governmental activities and the General Fund of Metropolitan Soil and Water Conservation Districts Technical Service Area Joint Powers Board, as of and for the year ended December 31, 2021, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the financial statements of the governmental activities and the General Fund of Metropolitan Soil and Water Conservation Districts Technical Service Area Joint Powers Board, as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise Metropolitan Soil and Water Conservation Districts Technical Service Area Joint Powers Board's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the General Fund of Metropolitan Soil and Water Conservation Districts Technical Service Area Joint Powers Board, as of December 31, 2021, and the changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the governmental activities and the General Fund of Metropolitan Soil and Water Conservation Districts Technical Service Area Joint Powers Board, as of December 31, 2022, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.